joseph-montanez/zig-php-ext/README.md

 pub const zend_atomic_bool = struct_zend_atomic_bool_s;
 ```

 While I already provide patches for the C code, there is no work around for this at this time other than manual patching since the cimport.zig changes depeneding on flags and platforms.
+I also provide an auto-fix when you build but basically you have to twice each time you change you code.

 ### Debian/Ubuntu